-UA Grantham is operating under NC-SARA policies; complaints against an institution operating under NC-SARA policies go first through the institution's own procedures for resolution of grievances, see above.
-If a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the SARA Portal Entity in the home state at https://kansasregents.org/resources/PDF/Academic_Affairs/3257-ComplaintForm_SARAinstitutions.pdf
+UA Grantham is operating under NC-SARA policies: complaints against an institution operating under NC-SARA policies go first through the institution's own procedures for resolution of grievances, see above.
+If a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the Arkansas Division of Higher Education at https://adhe.edu/students-parents/student-grievance-form.